anoadragon453/matrix-doc/proposals/xxxx-authenticated-media.md

 ## Backwards Compatibility Concerns

 This MSC is entirely backwards compatible for public media.
-Server and clients wishing to support authenticated media will need to be updated, but will still be backwards compatible with media sent from older clients.
+Servers and clients wishing to support authenticated media will need to be updated, but will still be backwards compatible with media sent from older clients.
 Older clients will not be able to read authenticated media, but will continue to be